Advanced Finance

 • asset-backed securities (ABS): sale of cash-flows derived directly from a set of bundled assets

-• mortgage-backed securities: set of mortgage loans sold, owners recieve a portfion of mortgage payments (off-balance sheeet).
+• mortgage-backed securities: set of mortgage loans sold, owners receive a portion of mortgage payments (off-balance sheet).

-• foreign bond: bonds sold to local investor in another' country's bond market
+• foreign bond: bonds sold to local investors in another country's bond market

 • yankee bond: bonds sold publicly by a foreign company in the US